The CAOS Mediation Training Course

 I highly recommend mediation training to anyone who wishes to gain an insight into conflict and ways of enabling individuals in situations of conflict find meaningful resolution for themselves.
 In the process, you might just find your own approaches to dealing with personal and professional conflict are re-evaluated and consequently enhanced.

-Dr Mary Richards - Subject Leader for Drama, Brunel University
+Dr Mary Richards - Vice-Dean for Education, Brunel University

 Return from CAOS Mediation Training Course to Home page